-Are you a fan of regular, biggie, or smalls?
-That is the question you’ll want to ask yourself now that there’s a Google Home, Home Mini, and Home Max.
-The trio of speakers all feature Google Assistant and allow you to make phone calls, so what it really comes down to is sound.
-Here’s what you need to know when deciding which Google Home speaker is for you.
+All feature the Google Assistant voice assistant and allow you to make phone calls, so what it really comes down to is sound and whether you prefer a screen.
+Here’s what you need to know when deciding which Google Home device is for you.

 Concerned about color?
-The top of the Home is white but has a swappable base that comes in a variety of colors: copper and carbon for the metal version and coral, mango, marine, violet, and slate (reddish-pink, orange, greenish-blue, and purple) for the fabric.
+The top of the Home is white, but it has a swappable base that comes in a variety of colors: copper and carbon for the metal version and coral, mango, marine, violet, and slate (reddish-pink, orange, greenish-blue, and purple) for the fabric.
 The Mini and Max are partly white with the fabric covering available in a light gray (chalk) or carbon (darker gray).
 The Mini also comes in coral.
-During a Google event last year, Isabelle Olsson, Google Home’s lead hardware designer, made a big deal of the Home speakers’ design, saying people don’t want black plastic and complicated buttons in their home.
-Was she taking a shot at the Amazon Echo and Echo Buttons?
-Probably.

-The Google Home, Home Mini, and Home Max all have the same Google Assistant inside, so here’s there’s no reason to opt for one over the other.
+All of the Google Home devices have the same Google Assistant inside, so here’s there’s no reason to opt for one over the other.
 It’s great at answering trivia-like questions, like, “Who won the World Series in 1976?”
 Theoretically, Assistant is supposed to be conversational and answer follow-up questions, but when we asked, “Who won the next year?” she replied that she couldn’t help with that yet.
 (For the record, browser Google says it’s the Cincinnati Reds, followed by the New York Yankees in 1977.)
 Sometimes it will just read the top Google result, and that’s not always helpful when the answer is nuanced, like when you want to know where the hottest place on Earth is.

 In addition to answering questions, Assistant can also tell you the weather or your schedule, give traffic information, and control smart-home devices.
 Since its debut, Google Home has become more useful in the last category, gaining the ability to control more than 1,000 smart-home devices.
 It obviously works with Nest, another Alphabet company, as well as Philips Hue, August smart locks, and so on.